 - Lie down with your child as you read the story and remain there until she is sound asleep.

-- Have a continuous tape recording of your child’s favorite bedtime stories, which can be used if you are unable to do the full ritual that night.
+- Have a continuous audio recording of your child’s favorite bedtime stories, which can be used if you are unable to do the full ritual that night.

 - If your child still procrastinates, choose bedtime stories that you enjoy, ones you don’t mind reading over and over again.
 Expect your child to plead “read it again.”
 Choose books that emphasize sounds that are repetitive, rhyming, comforting, and lulling.
 Make up your own stories.
-A story that has gotten many of our little bedtime procrastinators to sleep is telling them fish stories from my boyhood past: “I caught one fish, two fish, three fish…” Usually by twenty fish, one of you will be asleep.
+A story that got many of our little bedtime procrastinators to sleep was telling them fish stories from my boyhood past: “I caught one fish, two fish, three fish…” Usually by twenty fish, one of them would be asleep.

-- Some children have trouble going to sleep because they are not truly tired.
+- Sometimes a toddler won’t go to bed because they are not truly tired.
 Providing an hour or two of outdoor exercise may tire him out and set him up to relax as bedtime approaches.

 The way your child goes to bed is more important than when he goes to bed.
 If you are a busy family and don’t have much time with your child during the day, a later bedtime may be more realistic.
 Yet, children do better when they have consistent bedtimes rather than sometimes staying up late and other times being put to bed early.